 - Sweet Potato (just one)

-- Ranch Seasoning (organic, paleo, or homemade seasoning options)
+- Seasoning Packet of choice (We used ranch – organic, paleo, or homemade seasoning options)

 - Chili powder

 - Your favorite dipping sauce.
 I suggest an aioli or summery dip.
 Just sayin…

 To MAKE the cauliflower patties: Blend ingredients.
 Roll into patties.
 Chill the batter.